 Trust IAFA and your health will be safe with us!!

-- Green leafy vegetables cooked in oil/gheeprovides minerals, vitamins and fiber.
+- Green leafy vegetables cooked in oil/ghee provide minerals, vitamins, and fiber.

-- Thin meat soups helps regain lost weight, improves immunity.
+- Thin meat soups help regain lost weight, improves immunity.

 - Drink Ultra-Pasteurized and Homogenized Milk